 Following a visit on a quarantine ship, the Guarantor for the rights of detained persons highlighted two critical aspects: the effectiveness of the information on the rights due to the absence of written and multilingual materials available to Red Cross workers and volunteers, and the difficulty in dealing with people to immediately recognize vulnerabilities.
 These issues were confirmed by the interviews conducted – between the second half of May and the beginning of November 2020 – from the In Limine project, to 82 persons who, after their arrival in Italy, spent quarantine aboard one of the ships.

 Financing, coordination and monitoring

 The overall activities concerning the first reception and the definition of the legal status of the asylum seeker are conducted under the programming and criteria established by both national and regional Working Groups (Tavolo di coordinamento nazionale e tavoli regionali).
 The Department of Civil Liberties and Immigration of the Ministry of Interior, including through the Prefectures, conducts control and monitoring activities in the reception facilities.
 To this end, the Prefectures may make use of the municipality’s social services.

-With a Decree of 20 November 2018, the Ministry of Interior adopted the tender specifications scheme (capitolato d’appalto) for the supply of goods and services related to CPSA, first reception centres, CAS and CPR.
-The Capitolato only foresees a basic level of services and drastically reduces funding for the centres (see further Forms and Levels of Material Reception Conditions).
+The Decree of 20 November 2018, through which the Ministry of Interior adopted the tender specifications scheme (capitolato d’appalto) for the supply of goods and services related to CPSA, first reception centres, CAS and CPR and which only foresees a basic level of services and drastically reduces funding for the centres still needs to be replaced by a new one to provide coverage for the new services provided by law in first accommodation and CAS facilities (see further Forms and Levels of Material Reception Conditions).